Meet Tim Hughes

 Social media handles: I don’t really do social media.
-I find Facebook particularly annoying which to my mind is a platform for attention seekers.
-But, in general, I hate how social media is used to spread hate.
-Having said that, I do recognise that it can be put to good use and is still essential for many businesses.
+It’s a breeding ground for trolls, haters and attention seekers imho.
+Having said that, I do recognise that social media can be put to good use and is still essential for many businesses.
 I recently created a Facebook shop that syncs products with WooCommerce.

 Website: Yes, I must get around to doing one.
 Thanks for reminding me.

 Where in the world are you located?
 England, UK

 Tell us about yourself — occupation, hobbies, etc.

 I’ve worked in IT for around 30 years and started out in sys admin / tech support looking after Unix (and other) systems.
 I recall the first PC I used had a massive 10MB hard drive and then, for a laugh, I went and doubled it by adding a second 10MB drive.
 Everyone said “Why have you done that?
 We’ll never need that much space!”.
 Then 2 or 3 years later, different company, different PC, I purchased a 1GB SCSI hard drive that cost £1000 ($1200, €1100).
 That was roughly 28 or 29 years ago and for that sort of money nowadays, I could probably start my own data centre!